Grand Valley State Track & Field Camps

 Assistant Coach - DistanceAaron Watson

-Aaron Watson is in his third season at Grand Valley State as an Assistant Track & Field and Assistant Cross Country Coach in charge of Distance Events.
+Aaron Watson is in his fifth season at Grand Valley State as an Assistant Track & Field and Assistant Cross Country Coach in charge of Distance Events.

 Comes to Grand Valley State after one year as the Assistant Coach of Cross Country/Track & Field at Temple University, where he organized all aspects of the student-athlete development, including the creation of training plans, supervision of workouts, .
 Watson also helped five Temple runners set school records for both the men’s and women’s cross country and track & field teams.